Battle Ground, Washington: Early settlement

 Battle Ground was first settled in 1886 by Augustus H. Richter, who platted the town in 1902.
 Battle Ground was officially incorporated on June 18, 1951.
 During early settlement in the area, large numbers of people populated Fort Vancouver and locations closer to the Columbia River.

 Later development

 The population of Battle Ground doubled between 2000 and 2010, becoming the second-largest city in Clark County.
 The city opened a community center in 2008 and a new public library in 2009.
+In 2026, the city announced a grant program allocating $50,000 to aid businesses with updating their facades in its Old Town district.

+In January 2026, Battle Ground City Council elected Eric Overholser to the position of mayor in a 4-3 vote.
+As mayor, Overholser was quickly involved in several contentious incidents around his public statements and intentions around municipal governance; including vocal opposition to LGBTQIA+ rights, support of United States Immigration and Customs Enforcement, and support for "traditional" family structures in the city.

+In July of 2026, Camden Spiller and his brother Max Spiller purchased The Reflector, the local independent newspaper.

 Geography

 Battle Ground is located about 11 mi north northeast of Vancouver, 32 mi south southwest of Mount St. Helens.
 It is near the geographical center of Clark County.
 Battle Ground is 25.5 mi from Portland, Oregon, and 161 mi from Seattle.

 According to the United States Census Bureau, the city has a total area of 8.68 sqmi, all land.